 Dementia

-The rapid growth of the aging population is associated with an increase in the prevalence of progressive dementias.
+The rapid growth of the aging population is associated with an increase in the prevalence of progressive dementia.
 It is imperative that a differential diagnosis be ascertained early in the course of cognitive impairment and that the patient is closely monitored for coexisting morbidities.
 Nurses have a central role in assessment and management of individuals with progressive dementia.

 BACKGROUND